-VI PRINCIPLES OF THE PROCEDURE
+PRINCIPLES OF THE PROCEDURE VI

-Middlebrook and Cohn 7H10 Agar contains a variety of inorganic salts that provide substances essential for the growth of mycobacteria.
+Seven H11 Agar contains a variety of inorganic salts that provide substances essential for the growth of mycobacteria.
 The sodium citrate, when converted to citric acid, serves to hold certain inorganic cations in solution.
 Glycerol is an abundant source of carbon and energy.
+The pancreatic digest of casein is a rich source of nitrogen for the growth of tubercle bacilli and provides a number of additional growth factors.
 Oleic acid, as well as other long-chain fatty acids, can be utilized by tubercle bacilli and plays an important role in the metabolism of mycobacteria.
 The primary effect of albumin is that of protection of the tubercle bacilli against toxic agents and, therefore, it enhances their recovery on primary isolation.
-Catalase destroys toxic peroxides that may be present in the medium.
 Partial inhibition of bacteria is achieved by the presence of the malachite green dye.